Matroids, Delta-matroids and Embedded Graphs: Matroids and delta-matroids

 \subsection{Delta-matroid rank}

 Bouchet defined an analogue of the rank function for delta-matroids in~\cite{abrep}.
 For a delta-matroid $D=(E,\mathcal{F})$, it is denoted by $\rho_D$ or simply $\rho$ when $D$ is clear from the context.
-Its value on a subset $A$ of $E$ is given by
+Its value on a subset $A$ of $E$ is given by Note that the feasible sets of a delta-matroid can be recovered from its rank function.

 An easy consequence of basic properties of the symmetric difference operation is the following. \begin{lemma} Let $D$ be a delta-matroid and let $A$ be a subset of $E(D)$.
 Then $\rho_{D^*}(A)= \rho_D(E-A)$. \end{lemma}